GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 Choose two attributes.
 They are both increased by 1.
 You gain training in two weapons of your choice.

 ### 9) Battle Instinct
 As an action, you may measure up a foe within a number of yards equal to your level.
 You know how many hitpoints it currently has.
 You also know this when you Press Attack against a foe.
+If a foe critically fails to strike you unarmed or with a weapon, you know their level of training in that weapon and are automatically aware of them.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.